 Traveling with Horses to Unique Countries as a Flying Horse Groom

 “I flew to different destinations in North and South America.
 The length of my stay always depended on my student budget.
 One time I only stayed for one day between flights, and another trip I stayed for three weeks.
 But, usually I would stay three to four days.
 This gave me enough time to explore the city without spending too much money.”

 When asked what some of her favorite places to visit during this working experience was, she replied, “My absolute favorite was Mexico City!
 It is not the ‘typical’ tourist destination and after one day, I didn’t really know what to see in the city itself.
 So I took the bus to the beautiful pyramids in Teotihuacan.
 After that, I drove to the Rancho Las Cascadas, which I absolutely recommend!
 They have a beautiful farm with very nice horses.
 The Mexican gauchos there will show you the most beautiful spots on horseback.
 The ranch is directly next to the waterfalls, after riding the horses you have time to relax, get a massage or try some home-made margaritas.”

 Life of a Flying Horse Groom

-Working as an airline groom during her college days was a special experience for Eileen and she even had a funny situation.
-“Once I had a very beautiful, but playful young horse on the plane.
+Working as an airline groom during her college days was a special experience for Eileen.
+She even had a funny situation: “Once I had a very beautiful, but playful young horse on the plane.
 During the flight, I filled the water in a bucket and lifted the bucket to offer it to the horse to drink.
 He dove in with his nose and started playing with the water.
 Then he gave a quick push, the bucket slipped out of my hand and I spilled five liters of water over myself.
 Me and the other grooms had a good laugh!”